KarrLab/obj_tables/docs/installation.rst

 Installation
 ============

-The following is a brief guide to installing `ObjTables`.
+The following is a brief guide to installing the `ObjTables` Python API and command line program.
 The `Dockerfile <https://github.com/KarrLab/obj_tables/blob/master/Dockerfile>`_ in the `ObjTables` Git repository contains detailed instructions for how to install `ObjTables` in Ubuntu Linux.

 Prerequisites